Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 Genetic programming is quite amazing.
 It's fun to explain because it relies on knowledge that everybody learn in hight school.

-It's based on darwin evolution theory: Starting for a population of solution, let's mutate a litle the solution at each generation and keep the best ones.
+It's based on Darwin's evolution theory: Starting for a population of solution, let's mutate a little the solution at each generation and keep the best ones.

 In order to use it we must: